configcat/docs/website/docs/sdk-reference/community/vue.md

 ### Specifying a User Object

-The [User Object](https://configcat.com/docs/advanced/user-object/) represents a user in your application.
+The [User Object](https://configcat.com/docs/advanced/user-object/) stores attributes of a user in your application.
 It works hand in hand with ConfigCat's [Targeting](https://configcat.com/docs/advanced/targeting/) rules for targeting specific users with feature flags.
 A User Object can be passed as a prop to the **FeatureWrapper** component.

 > See documentation here: <https://configcat.com/docs/advanced/user-object/>